status-im/react-native-desktop-qt/README.md

 ### Debugging

 To access `In-App Developer Menu` ~~start shaking your laptop/PC~~ press CTRL+R.
-By default, `In-App Developer Menu` is available only for Debug configuration builds.
+`In-App Developer Menu` is available only for Debug configuration builds by default.

 ## Documentation